April 9, 2021 Updated on June 9, 2022

 Dynamite Girls were an older line of dolls that had a more vintage look to them.
 I think they ran from 2007 to 2014.
 I have seen dolls on ebay from 2003 that have a twist n turn waist.
 This is the worst feature a doll can be given because it creates structural weakness in the body and result the the doll cracking or coming apart at the waist.
 I don’t know why IT would like to bring back a waist that did not appeal to anyone even back in the 60’s.
 The twist n turn waist was a marketing idea that was supposed to appear to children who wanted to make the doll dance.
 But I doubt anyone liked this feature not even the children it was designed for.
 I see it as just a scam to make people want to buy a newer doll that is less stable.
 Thankfully they are not doing this anymore, but there was controversy in which they made the dolls like Barbie who wore plastic panties because they thought the parents wanted the Barbies to appear always dressed.
 The panties could be white or pink and often embossed with designs of flowers, but they were part of the doll’s body.
 People argued it was an articulated waist online, but to me it was just tacky and tasteless.
 It reminded me of those horrible cheap Barbies.
 I never got one of those dolls and had an unpleasant surprise.
 Image paying over $200 dollars for a $5.99 Barbie Doll.
 Other than this, IT dolls are all very well made.
 They are too thin and look like alien insects without clothes, but once they wear clothes the thinnest is no longer an issue.

 Integrity Dolls are sold in a club called Club W. To join the Club (it’s like buying health insurance) you have to wait for open enrollment which happens in February.
 You have to pay $25 to join which locks you into buying at least one doll because you get the $25 dollars back.
 It goes towards a doll of your choice.
 Integrity releases photos of the dolls they are planning and if you put in an order you can get one.
 This is so they make just enough dolls of each kind and never have to put them on clearance.
 But I am not in the club yet, but I have bought some of the dolls from resellers on Ebay.
 Like most dolls on Ebay Integrity doll are overpriced.
 Some people join the Club W and buy dolls to later resell them at a profit.
 It makes sense to join the club if you want to find a doll at a low price rather than pay more later for her or him.
 I found a loophole in the “got to join a club” rule.
 There is a website that will take preorders of dolls called Sideshow.
-But Integrity never just sells the dolls they only take preorders.
-So if you miss the preorder be prepared to pay a lot from ebay resellers who mark them the dolls several hundred dollars above retail pricing.
+But Integrity never just sells the dolls, they only take preorders.

-There are celebrity dolls that do not use the names of the celebrities such as Undercover Angel which is clearly a Farrah Fawcett doll.
+There are celebrity dolls made by Integrity that do not use the names of the celebrities such as Undercover Angel which is clearly a Farrah Fawcett doll.
 The The Poppy Parker Enlightened in India Doll looks like on of the Beatles’ Wives going to visit Maharishi Yogi in India with her husband.
 I am thinking Jane Asher, but since the doll is blond she could be Cynthia Lennon.
 David Buttry created her and I think she was a convention doll.
-I found the doll and her outfits all on ebay.

 16 Inch Dolls